nwoyto/sec-filings-project/README.md

 **Flow:** Raw SEC filings (assumed to be pre-downloaded and converted to text in processed_filings/) are read, parsed for metadata, chunked, and then prepared for embedding.

 - Initial Approach (Rough Skeleton & Iterative Refinement):
-    My initial goal for this take-home project, given the time constraints, was to quickly establish a functional baseline.
+    My initial goal for this take-home project, given the 5-hr constraint, was to quickly establish a functional baseline.
 This meant prioritizing getting a rough skeleton or draft of the pipeline working end-to-end.
-For instance, initial preprocessing logic might have been more consolidated.
+For instance, initial preprocessing logic was more consolidated.
 The subsequent development focused on iteratively refining and optimizing these foundational components.
 - **Refactoring Decisions (Modularity & Clarity):**
   - **Separation of Concerns:** The original monolithic preprocessing logic was refactored into dedicated modules:
     - src/preprocessing/metadata_extractor.py: Solely responsible for parsing basic filing info from filenames.